Harry Husak's life at Dore Lake.

 "People in Beauval made their living by hunting, trapping and fishing.
 It wouldn't take a hunter very long to shoot a moose or deer.
 There was always plenty of fresh meat on the table for families.
 There was a lot of wildlife in those days.
 Nobody went hungry."

-"I worked for Mr. Erickson in Beauval for three years.
+"I worked for Mr Erickson in Beauval for three years.
 I felt that the time had come that I needed a place of my own.
 The opportunity came quickly.
-I met a man who had property for sale at Dore Lake.
+I met a man who had a property for sale at Dore Lake.
 I had saved my money and was now able to purchase the land, lock stock and barrel.
-We came to an agreement and the deal was made."
+We agreed and the deal was made."

 "I would like to mention here, that while I worked in Beauval for three years. . . they were all fine people, who worked very hard, bringing up their families."

 "Yes, I worked very hard and long hours to clear the piece of land where I now live.
 Later, I bought a team of horses to pull roots and stumps.
-Then I bought a plow and worked the land.
-At last I had cleared nine acres, a piece of would-be farm land carved out of the wilderness."
+Then I bought a plough and worked the land.
+At last, I had cleared nine acres, a piece of would-be farmland carved out of the wilderness."

 "I purchased grass and sowed it on the cleared land.
 It grew very good for the first year.
 I then bought livestock, cattle and a flock of chickens."